 Now, replace “you” with “I” and that’s pretty much the story of my recent life.

-I’m about as sick of neopaganism as I am with Fundamentalist Christianity and both are doomed perspectives on their respective religions for precisely the same reason: intolerance of perspective.
+I’m about as sick of neopaganism as I am of Fundamentalist Christianity and both are doomed perspectives on their respective religions for precisely the same reason: intolerance of perspective.

 For the past 20 or so years, we’ve witnessed the decline of Fundamentalist Christianity in the West.
 Now I forecast that we are about to witness the decline of what can only be termed Fundamentalist Neopaganism within the Western Counterculture.
 What makes the latter so devastating is that it differs from the former in the scope of how widespread it is; Fundamentalist Neopagans are embedded in every circle, temple, lodge, grove, group, and coven throughout the Neopagan / Magical world.
 Worse still, Fundamentalist Neopaganism spreads in a memetic fashion that appeals to the non-fundamentalist neopagan by advocating tradition over diversity of perspective.